petems/cucumber-puppet/README.md

 # cucumber-puppet

-cucumber-puppet allows you writing behavioural tests for your Puppet manifest.
+cucumber-puppet allows you writing behavioral tests for your Puppet manifest.
 It is currently in alpha testing.

 # Requirements